masoudir/mavros_tutorial/tutorials/docs/Chapter1_ArduRover_with_CLI/Step3_How_to_make_move.md

 # Initialize

-Please follow steps mentioned in this [link](../index.md)

-Then follow the steps in this [link](Step1_How_to_Arm_and_Disarm.md) to Arm your vehicle.
+Please follow steps mentioned in this [link](../index.md).
+Then you need to change the mode of your vehicle to "GUIDED" using this [link](Step1_How_to_change_mode.md) then you have to ARM your robot using one of the mentioned methods on this [link].
+Then it is time to move your vehicle which is described here.

-# Execute GOTO in vehicle
+# Move your vehicle

-## Execute GOTO with MAVProxy commands:

-### How to make vehicle move

-You can use this command for forcing vehicle to move:

-* `GUIDED LAT LON ALTITUDE` - Changes the mode to GUIDED and force vehicle to move to the point of (LAT, LON, ALT)

-### How to stop vehicle

-You can use this command for forcing vehicle to move:

-* `hold` - Stops vehicle from moving

-Or
+## Move your vehicle using MAVProxy or Ardupilot-SITL

+We assume that your vehicle is in "GUIDED" mode, if it's not please follow the links mentioned in "Initialize" sector on this page.
+Then move your vehicle using this command in MAVproxy or SITL:

-* `mode hold` - Stops vehicle from moving
+* `GUIDED lat lon alt` - Move vehicle to specified destination

-For reverse, you have to change mode to *"GUIDED"*:
+Parameters of (lat, lon, alt) are the location parameters to determive the destination of the vehicle.

+Then if you want to stop vehicle from moving, you need this command:

-* `mode guided` - Stops vehicle from moving
+* `mode HOLD` - Stops the vehicle

-////

-## Change vehicle mode using ROS rqt:
+## Move your vehicle using ROS rqt:

-At first you need to Add two plugin from rqt:
+We assume that your vehicle is in "GUIDED" mode, if it's not please follow the links mentioned in "Initialize" sector on this page.
+Then you need to Add two plugin from rqt:

     Plugins -> Topics -> Topic Monitor
     Plugins -> Services -> Service Caller